Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

            public InputAction fireAction;
    ```

-2. Hook up a response to the Action.
+2. Configure a response to the Action.
    ```
            void Awake()
            {